IT3038C/IT3038C.github.io/docs/week-3.md

 PS C:\> Get-NetIPAddress
 ```

-This cmdlet gives us information about our system’s network.
+This cmdlet gives us information about our system's network.
 To get more information about this cmdlet, type

 ```powershell
 PS C:\> get-help get-netipaddress